shanmukhsumedhsz2a/Evolution-Simulator/README.md

 # Evolution-Simulator
-A 2D Evolution Simulation with Triangular Boid Creatures using Primitive Sensory Input And Evolving Neural Network Brains
+A 2D Evolution Simulation with Triangular Boid Creatures using Primitive Sensory Input And Evolving Neural Network Brains with Augumenting Topologies

 ENVIRONMENT DYNAMICS
 Uses the python turtle package for animation of a 2D world where the boid creatures inhabit